linux-kdevops/kdevops-history/docs/kernel-ci/README.md

 # kdevops kernel-ci automation framework

-Instead of inventing its own wheel to deal with management of guests, ansible has been embraced for detailing how to codify required commands for each target workflow.
-Adding Salt support in the future as an alternative for management can surely be done, it would just be a matter of extending new kconfig symbols.
-Using ansible was done first as that is what the author had most experience with.
+Instead of inventing its own wheel to deal with management of guests, Ansible has been embraced for detailing how to codify required commands for each target workflow.
+Adding Salt support in the future as an alternative for management can surely be done, it would just be a matter of extending new Kconfig symbols.
+Using Ansible was done first as that is what the author had most experience with.

 Each target test is considered a "workflow" under kdevops.
-Using ansible also allows for distribution specific items to be split out and dealt with separately.
+Using Ansible also allows for distribution specific items to be split out and dealt with separately.
 As it stands, support for OpenSUSE, SUSE, Debian, and Fedora are provided for all supported workflows.
-If a new workflow is added, you don't need to add support for all distributions, a kconfig "depends on" logic can easily be used to ensure only support for the few distributions is expressed.
+If a new workflow is added, you don't need to add support for all distributions, a Kconfig "depends on" logic can easily be used to ensure only support for the few distributions is expressed.
-As it stands though, all currently supported workflows support all supported distributions, and developers are highly encouraged to try to add support for all of them as well, as the differences in support typically mostly deals with package names, grub and the kernel, and that is already dealt with in existing workflows.
+As it stands though, all currently supported workflows support all supported distributions, and developers are highly encouraged to try to add support for all of them as well, as the differences in support typically mostly deals with package names, GRUB and the kernel, and that is already dealt with in existing workflows.

 Below is kdevops' kernel-ci recommended documentation reading before trying to